crate/crate-sample-apps/php/documentation.md

 ```

 #### Handling BLOBs
-The CrateDB PDO does not have an implementation or API for handling BLOBs in Crate.
-So we need to use the [libcurl](http://php.net/manual/de/intro.curl.php) library supported by PHP since version 4.0.2.
-It's used to upload binaries via HTTP PUT onto a server or host.
+The CrateDB PDO does not have an implementation or API for handling BLOBs in
+CrateDB.
+So we need to use the [libcurl] library supported by PHP since
+version 4.0.2.
+It is used to upload files via HTTP PUT onto a server or host.

-The sequence for uploading a binary file to a BLOB table on the CrateDB server is:
+The sequence for uploading a file to a BLOB table on the CrateDB server is:

 1. Read BLOB content
 2. Compute SHA-1 digest out of BLOB content